nagypeter/weblogic-operator-tutorial/tutorials/setup.oke.md

 #### Create OKE (Oracle Container Engine for Kubernetes) cluster ####

-*Quick Create* feature using default settings to create a *quick cluster* with new network resources as required.
+*Quick Create* feature uses default settings to create a *quick cluster* with new network resources as required.
 This approach is the fastest way to create a new cluster.
 If you accept all the default values, you can create a new cluster in just a few clicks.
 New network resources for the cluster are created automatically, along with a node pool and three worker nodes.

 In the Console, open the navigation menu.
 Under *Solutions, Platform and Edge*, go to *Developer Services* and click **Container Clusters (OKE)**.